MIAOUS-group/calibration-done-right/README.md

 Depending on the experiment you may be interested in disabling prefetchers.

-## AES T-table set-up and usage

-One needs an OpenSSL built with the no-asm and the no-hw flags install in ~/openssl (the path is in aes-t-tables/cargo.sh and can be changed).

-You the need to extract the T-table addresses, this can be done using `nm libcrypto.so | "grep Te[0-4]"`, and update those in aes-t-tables/src/main.rs

-You can then run `./cargo.sh run --release > result.log`

 ## Two thread calibration set-up and usage

 In addition to the general set-up you need to enable 2MB hugepage and ensure at least one is available.